lzear/free-databases/README.md

 * Took a shortcut and set `NODE_TLS_REJECT_UNAUTHORIZED=0`, which is probably not something that you should do in production.
-* For Fly.io, I am allocating to database to an IPv4 address, which costs $2/month.
-I could not find a way to use the free IPv6 address with NextJS+Vercel.
+* ~~For Fly.io, I am allocating to database to an IPv4 address, which costs $2/month.
+I could not find a way to use the free IPv6 address with NextJS+Vercel.~~ Fly.io never charged me, so I guess it's free.
 * Using Next.js app directory, I couldn't find a way to nicely define special `export const dynamic = '...'` or `export const fetchCache = '...'`.
 It forced me to copy some folders (`convex`, `cookie`, `deta`), it would be nice if this could be avoided.